micmejia/bible-dump/NKJV/Isaiah/Isa 23.md

 ###### 1
-The burden[^a] against Tyre.
+The burden against Tyre.
 Wail, you ships of Tarshish!
-For it is laid waste, So that there is no house, no harbor; From the land of [^b]Cyprus it is revealed to them.
+For it is laid waste, So that there is no house, no harbor; From the land of Cyprus it is revealed to them.

 ###### 2
-Be still, you inhabitants of the coastland, You merchants of Sidon, [^c]Whom those who cross the sea have filled.
+Be still, you inhabitants of the coastland, You merchants of Sidon, Whom those who cross the sea have filled.

 ###### 3
-And on great waters the grain of Shihor, The harvest of [^d]the River, _is_ her revenue; And she is a marketplace for the nations.
+And on great waters the grain of Shihor, The harvest of the River, _is_ her revenue; And she is a marketplace for the nations.

 ###### 4
 Be ashamed, O Sidon; For the sea has spoken, The strength of the sea, saying, "I do not labor, nor bring forth children; Neither do I rear young men, _Nor_ bring up virgins."